Appendices

 1. When an intern has a grievance, they may choose to first discuss the issue informally with the staff member(s) involved.

-2. If the issue cannot be resolved informally or the intern does not wish to proceed with an informal resolution, the intern should discuss the concern with their primary supervisor, who may then consult with the Training Director, Training Committee, or Senior Director if needed (if the concerns involve the primary supervisor or the Training Director, the intern can consult directly with the Senior Director).
+2. If the issue cannot be resolved informally or the intern does not wish to proceed with an informal resolution, the intern should discuss the concern with their primary supervisor, who may then consult with the Training Director, a Training Committee, or Senior Director if needed (if the concerns involve the primary supervisor or the Training Director, the intern can consult directly with the Senior Director).

 3. If the primary supervisor, Training Director and/or Senior Director cannot resolve the issue of concern to the intern, the intern can file a formal written grievance, complete with supporting documentation, with the Senior Director.
 (If the grievance involves the Senior Director, the intern can file the report with the Training Director.)